spatialos/gdk-for-unity/docs/reference/workflows/ecs/temporary-components.md

 }
 ```

 When using temporary components, you must consider the ordering of your systems carefully.
-Any system which runs logic predicated on the temporary component should be ran after the temporary component may be added and before it will be removed (in `InternalSpatialOSCleanGroup`).
+Any system which runs logic predicated on the temporary component should be run after the temporary component is added and before it is removed (in `InternalSpatialOSCleanGroup`).

-The following code snippets shows an example how you can annotate your system to ensure it is run in the correct order.
+The following code snippets shows an example of how you can annotate your system to ensure it is run in the correct order. `AddComponentSystem` is a system that adds `SomeTemporaryComponent ` to your entities, while `ReadComponentSystem` filters for all entities containing `SomeTemporaryComponent`.

-`AddComponentSystem` is a system that adds `SomeTemporaryComponent ` to your entities, while `ReadComponentSystem` filters for all entities containing `SomeTemporaryComponent`.
+**Example of how to add a temporary component to entities**

 ```csharp
 [UpdateInGroup(typeof(SpatialOSUpdateGroup))]